 I began to do what I have called internalizing the psalms – speaking to God, and myself, about God and about the doubts and darkness in my life.
 I decided to record my efforts in a simple blog, through WordPress.
-And now, a couple of years later, I am expanding this blog to include some other things I write.
+And then, a couple of years later, I expanded this blog to include other things I write.

 My psalm poems are based upon and with quotes from the NIV and NSRV-Catholic Edition.
 As I journeyed through the psalms and made them my own, I found myself more and more searching for the feminine, the womanly, the motherly in God.
 And so I have chosen words for God, including pronouns, that are either feminine or gender neutral (like sovereign rather than king).
 The proverbial Lady Wisdom revealed herself to me through the psalms.
 Similarly God revealed my worst foes to be largely captured in what I now call my terrible Ds: depression, doubt, discouragement, darkness, distress, dis-ease.
 You will find me using that phrase, “my terrible Ds”, repeatedly.

 To learn a bit more about my faith and spirituality, click here.